jonburdon/boutique_ado_v1/README.md

 * Add link to Add Product page in base template and mobile top header.

+### Editing Products

+* Create edit_product.html page template.
+* Send form to a new url - edit_product - and send product ID with it.
+* Add a new view to render the template

 ## Useful Documentation:
 Django models, eg field types: https://docs.djangoproject.com/en/3.0/ref/models/fields/